akinwilson/kmlflow/README.md

 Stream closed EOF for argocd/argocd-server-65b974ff96-g48tx (argocd-server)
 ```

-- [ ] customise the mlflow server to allow for deployments via registration in the model registry UI.
+- [ ] Customise the mlflow server to allow for deployments via registrating the model registry UI.
 Given a  serving image uri, let users deploy a model using either one of the strategies; single deployment, A/B testing,  canary, blue-green or shadow deployment.
 This should work via the UI triggering a webhook to update to the github repository which ArgoCD is watching, providing a serving image URI to be deployed.

 - [ ] Fix landing page of MinIO.
 Currently, need to programmatically create the bucket during the deployment of the cluster.
 When logging into the minio service, you're supposed to be redirect to the web UI for all buckets, but a blank screen appears instead.
 Buckets can only be viewed via a direct URL, and created programmatically like in the `./app/deploy.sh` script.
 Need to configure `./app/minio/deployment.yaml` to ingress objects to correctly redirect to the land page of MiniIO after after logging into. i.e